FaisalUmair/udemy-downloader-gui/CONTRIBUTING.md

 `2.
 Create a new file "LANGUAGE_SHORTNAME.json"`

-Now that you have added the new language name and its corresponding shortname to the `meta.json` file, Next step will be to create the LANGUAGE_SHORTNAME.json file inside the `locale` folder.
+Now that you have added the new language name and its corresponding short name to the `meta.json` file, Next step will be to create the LANGUAGE_SHORTNAME.json file inside the `locale` folder.
 You will also find `template.json` file inside the same `locale` folder, just copy the contents of the template file and put them inside the LANGUAGE_SHORTNAME.json file.

 You should have something like this inside your LANGUAGE_SHORTNAME.json file.